RexLin1223/api_server/README.md

 # Simple SQL Database Controller
 # Description
-This project is a simple database controller which manipalation CRUD command to MySQL.
+This project is a simple database controller which manipalation CRUD command to SQL Server.
+We only implement MySQL now, or you can change any SQL driver for another SQL database.

 # Dependency Library
 We are using Gorilla mux to be HTTP request router.